fanglingsu/vimb/man.md

 status-bar (bool)
 : Indicates if the status bar should be shown.

+status-bar-show-settings (bool)
+: Whether to show settings on the status bar.
+This shows on the right hand of the status bar whether some flags about current active setting..

 status-css (string)
 : CSS style applied to the status bar on none https pages.